Please send news and comments to: firstname.lastname@example.org

 2. Attend the Tuesday and Wednesday award and meeting luncheons

-3. Meet with principals and customers of the company on whose Board of Directors I serve
+3. Meet with principals and customers of the companies on whose Boards of Directors I serve

 4. Seek out new products of interest with which our company and its clients can form a JV or manufacturing and/or marketing partnership, license, or otherwise represent, e.g. new DFM tools